 When permits are issued for First Amendment activities, there are no fees or costs, and no insurance is required for the activities.
-To download the application form, click here.
+Learn more about obtaining a permit here.

-The park has set aside two special First Amendment zones for these activities.
+The park has set aside special First Amendment zones for these activities.
 These areas are described in a map in the Superintendent's Compendium.
-To download a copy of the map, click here.
+To learn more about the location of these areas, please contact the park.

 Please contact the park for assistance and/or additional information at (360) 816-6230.